All Episodes

 And welcome back again, folks.

-Again, we come to you from Los Angeles today on the EIB network.
+Again, we come to you from Los Angeles today on the EIB Network.

-Been out here since Friday, have had a fabulous time.
+Been out here since Friday.

 I love it in California.

-I've always lived down here for three and a half years in the 80s, and I have all every time I come out here, I don't care what part of the state I get, even Eureka.
+I've always lived out here for three and a half years in the 80s, and I have every time I come out here, I don't care what part of the state I go, even Eureka, even up there, Humboldt County.

 I even like it when I go up there.

-Haven't been up there in a long time.
+I haven't been up there in a long time.

 Don't plan to go back, but I did like it when I was there.

-I am your highly trained broadcast specialist, reminding you I make it look easy.
+I am your highly trained broadcast specialist, reminding you, I make it look easy.

 Don't try this at home.